ying-tang/help-documentation/_neutron/Multi-tier_Router_Configuration.md

 1. You want to prevent hosts on these (child) subnets from using floating IPs.
 2. You want to create network isolation for these (child) networks from other project or tenant networks within your cloud, by giving each its own (child) router underneath the main router.
-3. You need each of these isolated project networks to have internet ingress and egress, while yet remaining isolated from other networks within your cloud, and also not using floating IPs.
+3. You need each of these isolated project networks to have internet ingress and egress, while remaining isolated from other networks within your cloud, and also not using floating IPs.

 The way to establish a multi-tier network initially is to establish static routes from the main router to each of the "child" routers.
 The main idea of the test is to be sure that these static routes are persistent.
 In this example, we set up two networks of this type, called `test1` and `test2`.